-Police Officers come under the Law Enforcement Officers Bill of Rights, as mandated by Maryland Law, and are afforded those rights as stated in the LEOBR.
 Police Officers will wear the uniform of the day as directed by the Chief of Police, and will maintain his/her uniform so that a clean, neat, fit for duty appearance is maintained.
 The job task analysis conducted by the Department for the position of Police Officer identified several physical tasks which require the readiness described above.
 Some of these are:

-- Sitting at a desk or table with some walking, standing, bending or stooping, or carrying of light objects. - Standing or walking for long periods of time. - Repeated bending, crouching, stooping, stretching, reaching or crawling. - Running, chasing, jumping. - Grappling or fighting with others. - Lifting or carrying objects up to 50 lbs. - Climbing over or through obstacles. - Pulling: Using upper extremities to exert force in order to draw, drag, haul, or tug objects/persons in a sustained motion. - Pushing: Using upper extremities to press against something or someone with a steady force in order to thrust forward, downward, or outward.
+- Sitting at a desk or table with some walking, standing, bending or stooping, or carrying of light objects. - Standing or walking for long periods of time.

-• All of these physical tasks directly relate to one or more of the basic fitness areas.
+- Repeated bending, crouching, stooping, stretching, reaching or crawling. - Running, chasing, jumping. - Grappling or fighting with others. - Lifting or carrying objects up to 50 lbs. - Climbing over or through obstacles. - Pulling: Using upper extremities to exert force in order to draw, drag, haul, or tug objects/persons in a sustained motion. - Pushing: Using upper extremities to press against something or someone with a steady force in order to thrust forward, downward, or outward. - All of these physical tasks directly relate to one or more of the basic fitness areas.
 Therefore, a certain level of fitness is required of Police Officers